 After impacted people are back in homes, follow-up for prayer and other support.
 This is home-based phone calls for a few hours each week.

 This is the primary contact and support person for each Kashmere family helping direct the process to get them back in their home.
 This role is minimum ten hours each week, some of which is in Kashmere Gardens.

 Teams of volunteers from outside Houston have been instrumental in our rebuilding efforts.
 In this phase, teams should be adults and led by someone with construction experience.
 We are focused primarily on installing sheetrock, insulation, tape, float and painting.
 There is need for flooring and cabinet work if you have a more specialized team.

-We are able to accommodate 150 people each week maximum.
+We are able to accommodate 50 people each week maximum.
 Some overnight lodging is available for teams at Bayou City's Cypress campus.
-Food must be arranged separately and is not available on-site.Contact Us for information and reservations for incoming volunteer teams.
+Send Relief, our ministry partner, will be facilitating all volunteer team registration and coordination.

 FREQUENTLY ASKED QUESTIONS